 Does RPA Ownership Lie With Business Or IT?

 RPA has been gaining steady prominence as an in-demand technology, and the reasons are essentially clear.
-RPA streamlines workflows, improves productivity and frees human agents from wasting time on mundane and repetitive tasks; this enables greater human involvement in critical business decisions.
+RPA streamlines processes and frees employees from repetitive tasks; this enables greater focus on value added tasks.

-But one of the significant conundrums faced by most organizations lies in deciding whether to consider RPA as solely the purview of business users or as a purely IT function?
+But one of the significant concerns faced by most organizations lies in deciding whether to consider RPA as a business solution or as an IT tool?
 Opinions differ on the topic as business users consider RPA decisions as part of critical business functions.
-After all, it is the business users who decide which are the processes that should be brought under the ambit of RPA.
+After all, it is the business users who decide which processes should be considered as RPA candidates.

-However, as a deeper analysis reveals, RPA can rarely be implemented as a ready-to-use solution for business functions.
+However, RPA can rarely be implemented as a ready-to-use solution for business functions.
 It is true that advances in RPA software allow most businesses to implement automation without large scale involvement from the IT department.
-But such seamless integration can only be achieved by proper contribution from the IT team.
+But a smooth integration can only be achieved by proper contribution from the IT team.

 RPA As A Business Requirement